top of page

 Matthew (He/Him)

-I trained at the University of East London and work primarily from a person-centred, existential approach grounded in relationship, meaning-making, and compassion.
-I support clients in exploring life’s deepest questions — around identity, freedom, belonging, and purpose — while respecting your autonomy and pace.
+I trained at the University of East London and work primarily from a person-centred, existential approach grounded in relationship, meaning making, and compassion.
+I help clients explore life’s deeper questions around identity, freedom, belonging, and purpose while respecting your autonomy and pace.

 Having navigated the pressures of a heteronormative and neurotypical world myself, I understand the impact of shame, masking, and rejection.
-I offer a space where you don’t have to explain or justify your experience — where you’re free to show up fully as you are.
+I offer a space where you do not have to explain or justify your experience and where you are free to show up fully as you are.
 I work with clients navigating:

-LGBTQ+ identity, including coming out and gender exploration
+• LGBTQ+ identity including coming out, gender, and sexuality exploration

-My approach is intersectional and trauma-aware, affirming that every client — regardless of race, gender identity, disability, class, or belief — deserves respect and safety in therapy.
+My approach is intersectional and affirms that every client regardless of race, gender identity, disability, class, or belief deserves respect and safety in therapy.

-I am individually accredited by the British Association for Counselling & Psychotherapy (BACP) and adhere to their ethical framework.
-I engage in ongoing professional development and supervision to provide affirming, inclusive care.
+I am individually accredited by the British Association for Counselling and Psychotherapy and adhere to their ethical framework.
+I engage in ongoing professional development and supervision to provide affirming and inclusive care.

-My experience includes Westmeria Counselling Service, Place2Be (primary and secondary schools), and Childline (NSPCC).
+Previous experience includes Westmeria Counselling Service, Place2Be primary and secondary schools, and Childline at NSPCC.

 About Therapy

-In therapy sessions, I bring my experience of being fully present with you, helping to offer fresh insights and new perspectives that can illuminate any blind spots.
-We work at your pace, collaboratively and compassionately — including exploring what’s happening between us.
-Together, we can decide whether you’d like an open-ended therapeutic journey or a time-limited process with clear goals.
+In therapy sessions, I bring my experience of being fully present with you, offering fresh insights and perspectives that can illuminate areas that may feel unclear or stuck.
+We work at your pace, collaboratively and with compassion, including exploring what is happening in the space between us.
+Together, we can decide whether you would prefer an open-ended therapeutic journey or a time-limited process with clear goals.

-People seek therapy for many reasons and at different stages of life.
+People come to therapy for many reasons and at different stages of life.
 You might want to explore meaning and purpose, work through grief or loss, or navigate questions around identity.
-Therapy provides a confidential, safe, and non-judgemental space to openly talk and be heard.
+Therapy offers a confidential, safe and non-judgemental space where you can talk openly and feel heard.

-I specialise in working with LGBTQ+ clients and neurodivergent individuals, including those with ADHD, autism, and related challenges.
-I also provide support for common concerns such as anxiety, depression, relationship issues, and self-esteem.
+I specialise in working with LGBTQ+ clients and neurodivergent individuals, including those with ADHD, autism and related experiences.
+I also support people with common concerns such as anxiety, low mood, relationship issues and self-esteem.

-If you’re feeling stuck, overwhelmed, or just curious, I offer a calm, welcoming online therapy space to begin your journey.
-We can start with an initial session — no pressure, just a chance to see if we’re a good fit.
+If you are feeling stuck, overwhelmed or just curious, I offer a calm and welcoming online therapy space to begin your journey.
+We can start with an initial session, with no pressure, just a chance to see if we feel like a good fit.

 Please don't hesitate to get in touch if you would like to enquire about booking an initial session here.